Who We Are

-Midwest Dairy Association® represents 8,000 dairy farm families to 38 million consumers across 10 Midwestern states.
+Midwest Dairy Association® represents more than 7,000 dairy farm families to 38 million consumers across 10 Midwestern states.
 We work on behalf of dairy farmers to increase dairy sales, foster innovation and inspire consumer confidence in dairy products and practices.

 Midwest Dairy Council®, an affiliate of National Dairy Council, is the nutrition education division of Midwest Dairy Association.
-The Council is dedicated to dairy nutrition research and education through the investment of 8,000 dairy farm families across 10 Midwestern states, and is committed to child health and wellness through our collaborative program, Fuel Up to Play 60.
+The Council is dedicated to dairy nutrition research and education through the investment of more than 7,000 dairy farm families across 10 Midwestern states, and is committed to child health and wellness through our collaborative program, Fuel Up to Play 60.

 Midwest Dairy weaves through 100 years of dairy history.
 Farmers in Iowa, Missouri and eastern Kansas formed Midland Dairy Association in 1971.
 Their counterparts in Minnesota, North Dakota and South Dakota combined their state promotional organizations in 1993, forming the American Dairy Association and Dairy Council of the Upper Midwest.
 These two larger organizations joined forces in 2000, forming the Midwest Dairy Association and adding dairy farmers and territory in Arkansas, western Kansas and eastern Oklahoma.
 The American Dairy Association of Illinois joined Midwest Dairy a year later.
 The American Dairy Association/Dairy Council of Nebraska became part of Midwest Dairy Association in 2011.

 Midwest Dairy Quick Facts: